 With the addition of Project InTERSECT, we will be able to offer local educators and teacher candidates STEM and computational thinking training.
 Project InTERSECT focuses on Inquiry to Transform Educator Readiness for STEM+C Early Childhood Teaching.
 This Supporting Effective Educator Development grant (SEED) will expand existing partnerships with Duval County Public Schools (DCPS) and Northeast Florida Regional STEM2Hub to provide teachers with evidence-based professional development activities that address the need of DCPS students as well as evidence-based professional enhancement which includes activities leading to advanced credentials.

 Who is Project InTERSECT for?

-COEHS is seeking three cohorts to enroll in Project InTERSECT as early as the Summer 2021 term.
+COEHS is seeking four cohorts to enroll in Project InTERSECT.
+The fourth cohort will begin Fall 2022.
 Each cohort will include 3 different options for participation: